Fixitfetish/fpga_potpourri/doc/cplxlib/_readme_cplx.md

   add(a18,b16,r15,"SO"); -- variable output length with resize and options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-\b Summation of vector elements.
+**Summation** of vector elements.
 This function is critical because many successive logic elements might be required.
 Hence, the function sum() is only recommended for vectors with a few elements and/or smaller bit widths.
 Note that pipeline registers cannot be added as part of the function.
 An adder tree pipeline could be used instead.